Azure/azure-sdk-for-js/sdk/eventhub/eventhubs-checkpointstore-blob/samples/v1-beta/javascript/README.md

 products:
   - azure
   - azure-event-hubs
-urlFragment: eventhubs-checkpointstore-blob-javascript
+urlFragment: eventhubs-checkpointstore-blob-javascript-beta
 ---

-# Azure Event Hubs - Checkpoint Store client library samples for JavaScript
+# Azure Event Hubs - Checkpoint Store client library samples for JavaScript (Beta)

 These sample programs show how to use the JavaScript client libraries for Azure Event Hubs - Checkpoint Store in some common scenarios.